Abraxos/fim_cancer/fp_growth/fp_growth_doc.md

 The more advanced functions can be performed using the FrequentItemsetMiner object.
 One of the things that it can do is discretization.

 Sometimes we have a set of floating point data instead of discrete data.
 In this case, a a discretization function is required for the FrequentItemsetMiner object to be able to get the number of frequent itemsets.
 You need to define this function.
 The only requirement is that the function take one parameter, a column of data, and return a list of columns of data based on the input column.
+The function can optionally take a column name parameter as well which is described in the next subsection.
+Take note that if you make a discretized function without a name parameter you can never use it with a named data set.

 For example, let's say we have a very simple floating point data set that we wish to turn into 0s and 1s based on the average as the dividing line.
 We can write the following discretization function: